Gov’t wants a new 911-like number just for suicide hotline

 The government’s action comes as suicide rates have increased across the U.S. over the past two decades, and dramatically so — by more than 30% — in half of U.S. states, according to the Centers for Disease Control and Prevention.
 There were 45,000 deaths in 2016.

 The new, shorter number would likely lead to more calls, which in turn would mean more expenses for crisis centers already struggling to keep up .
-The FCC estimates that if the number of calls to the hotline doubled, centers would need an extra $50 million a year to handle the increase.
+If the number of calls to the hotline doubled, centers would need an extra $50 million a year to handle the increase, the FCC said, citing the federal agency that funds the hotline, the Substance Abuse and Mental Health Services Administration.

+“These kinds of hotlines need to be well supported and well-funded,” Bufka said.
+“Let’s make sure we’ve got the resources in place to really be able to respond.”

+She cautioned that if someone in a moment of crisis called and couldn’t get through to a counselor, that could add to the despair.